Table of Contents

 Sample Collection

-For the Bronze, Silver, and Gold tiers, you have total flexibility.
-You can choose a simple fingerprick sample at home, use a Tasso device (which draws blood comfortably from the upper arm), or visit a clinic for a professional blood draw.
-If you want a clearer breakdown of the options, Thyroid Blood Tests - Fingerprick or Whole Blood? explains the differences.
+For the Bronze, Silver, and Gold tiers, you can use a fingerprick sample at home, a Tasso device, or visit a clinic.
+Thyroid Blood Tests - Fingerprick or Whole Blood? explains these options.
+The Platinum tier requires a professional venous blood draw due to the volume of markers tested.

-We generally recommend that you take your thyroid sample at 9am.
-This is because your hormone levels fluctuate throughout the day.
-Taking the sample at the same time ensures consistency and aligns with the natural rhythms your GP will be familiar with when interpreting results.
+We recommend taking your sample at 9am.
+Hormone levels fluctuate; testing at this time ensures consistency and aligns with the natural rhythms your GP uses to interpret results.

 Moving from Results to Action

-It is important to remember that a blood test is a tool, not a diagnosis.
-Our reports provide a clear, easy-to-read snapshot, but they are intended to be part of a conversation with your healthcare professional.
-If you want help making sense of the numbers first, how to interpret your thyroid test results is a useful next step.
+A blood test is a tool for conversation with your healthcare professional.
+If you need help with the numbers, how to interpret your thyroid test results is a useful resource.

 A Note on Medication